-Inherent aspects of social media that may amplify extreme thinking and polarization (abridged)
+Inherent aspects of social media that may be amplifying polarization (short version)

 If broadcast TV was an opiate of the masses, is social media an amphetamine?

 This is an abridged version of a longer piece.